kuleuven/mango-portal/Custom-deployments.md

 ## iRODS zones configuration

-As the ManGO portal is multi-tenant out of the box, the iRODS zones it should serve are configured via a dedicated file `irods_zones_config.py` which contains dictionary structures with parameters for the zones concerned.
+As the ManGO portal is multi-tenant out of the box, the iRODS zones (one or more) it should serve are configured via a dedicated file specified via `IRODS_ZONES_CONFIG` env variable (with a default `irods_zones_config.py`) which contains dictionary structures with parameters for the zones concerned.

 The parameters are mainly for authentication, but some extra parameters are available to display custom logos and optionally a splash image: